benedfit/stylinpug/README.md

 ```

-OR to fill all CSS and Jade files in current working directory
+OR to find all CSS and Jade files in current working directory

 ```
 $ stylperjade [options] .